 Golden Ringed Dragonflies are normally associated with

-northern and western areas of the country, but there
+the acidic conditions in the northern and western areas of Britain, but there

 is a small breeding population in the Bracknell/Crowthorne

-area of Berks.
+area of Berkshire.
 A wandering individual from here may

 account for a remarkable record of one from Cholsey on